Sujata is fairly new in the fitness world but has become passionate about it now. She now promotes health and fitness in her circle actively

 I have been a regular in the gym and religiously working out for a good nine months now.
 All these months have not only been a physical journey but a great deal of an emotional journey and growth as well.
 Having the opportunity to encounter people from different backgrounds and age groups has also been a refreshing experience.

-I did miss out on working out for a month and a half because I tested positive for Covid-19, and I had to be on rest.
+I did miss working out for a month and a half because I tested positive for Covid-19, and I had to be on rest.
 But irrespective of that, since the time I joined the gym, I have learned some very essential life lessons that will stay with me for a long time to come now.

 Of them all, I have listed the top ten lessons that I picked from the gym culture that have become a part of who I am as a person now.

 10 Life Lessons I Learned in the Gym

 - Consistency Is Key

 - Sets and Reps: Learning to Complete a Task

 - Environmental Impact on Progress

 Day in and day out—every day since the time I joined the gym, I have been working out.
 I have a great mentor who makes sure I push my limits every single time.
 What I learned from my everyday work is that consistency has been the most important element in my fitness and health journey.